Strangest NBA Draft Facts: 1947-2023

 1962: Nellie Could Play a Little Bit

-Don Nelson, a third-round pick, had a pretty remarkable 14-year playing career and won five NBA titles with the Boston Celtics.
+Don Nelson, a third-round pick, had a pretty remarkable 14-year playing career, winning five NBA titles with the Boston Celtics.

 His real mark on the game would come as an NBA head coach, where his innovations are still seen in the game today, most notably with the point-forward position (see: Kevin Durant and Dirk Nowitzki) and the high-scoring offenses in place today.